hughobrien/psu-constitution/README.md

 7. In order to maintain accountability and transparency, all purchases deemed significant in value, the determination of which is at the discretion of the Executive, should be subject to agreement by the PSU Executive.

-8. The President of the PSU where possible should ensure that all invoices and expenditure are up to date at the end of each calendar month whereby the Vice-President/Treasurer will meet with the President to sign off on the budget.
+8. The President of the PSU shall ensure that all invoices and expenditure are up to date at the end of each calendar month whereby the Vice-President/Treasurer will meet with the President to sign off on the budget.

 9. When paying by cheque, the President of the PSU is required to have a dual mandate which is served by the Vice-President/Treasurer of the PSU and in the case of the absence of the Vice-President/Treasurer, the financial controller of ULSU can sign as a third signee.